Parsimonious Optimisation of Parameters in Variational Quantum Circuits: The Quantum Gradient Sampling Algorithm

+The observable $H$ may be normalised as follows to obtain another Hermitian observable $H'$ whose eigenvalues lie in the range $[0,1]$\footnote{S.P. would like to thank Dr. Sourav Chatterjee and Dr. Anirban Mukherjee, from the Corporate Incubation team at Tata Consultancy services, for helpful discussions regarding Hamiltonian normalisation.}:

-resulting in the eigenvalues of $H' = \sum_i c_i'P_i$ to be in the range $[-1,1]$.\\\\ Our algorithm is similar to classical gradient descent algorithms, except that instead of estimating the gradient, a random vector that is sufficiently close to the gradient is used.
+\\\\ Our algorithm differs from classical gradient descent algorithms since instead of estimating the gradient, a random vector that is sufficiently close to the gradient is used as a descent direction.
 This yields an iterative algorithm, where the parameters ${\boldsymbol\theta}^{(t)}$ at the $t^{th}$ iteration are updated as:

-where $\alpha_t>0$ is the step-size, $\boldsymbol{g_s} \in \mathbb{R}^k$ is a random vector whose components are i.i.d and sampled from a bounded probability distribution, as per Theorem \ref{thm:bound}, (for instance, \textit{Uniform}$(-2\sqrt{\lvert\mu_{\boldsymbol\theta}\rvert},2\sqrt{\lvert\mu_{\boldsymbol\theta}\rvert})$).
+where $\alpha_t>0$ is the step-size, $\boldsymbol{g_s} \in \mathbb{R}^k$ is a random vector whose components are i.i.d and sampled from a bounded probability distribution, as per Theorem \ref{thm:bound}, (for instance, \textit{Uniform}$(-2\sqrt{\mu_{\boldsymbol\theta}},2\sqrt{\mu_{\boldsymbol\theta}})$).
 QGSA relies on the fact that the bounds on the distribution decrease as the value of the objective function decreases at each iteration.
 The update rule~\ref{eq:update1} can be written as

 with $s_t=-\text{sgn} (\boldsymbol{g_t}^\top \boldsymbol{g_s})$, and $\boldsymbol{g_t}$ being the actual gradient of $\mu_{\boldsymbol\theta}^{(t)}$.
 The update step executes only two circuits (with a reduced number of shots, as explained later in Sec \ref{sec:shots}), compared to $2k$ circuit executions required by methods that estimate the gradient using the parameter-shift rule \cite{psr}.
-We now state the Quantum Gradient Sampling Algorithm formally in Algorithm~\ref{alg:gs}.\\
+We now state the Quantum-Gradient Sampling Algorithm formally in Algorithm~\ref{alg:gs}.\\

 \!

 We also provide another variant of the algorithm for use in the common setting wherein access to the gradient $\boldsymbol{g_{\boldsymbol{\theta}}}$ is unavailable.
 This algorithm is stated formally in Algorithm~\ref{alg:prac_gs} in Appendix \ref{ap:alg}.